 In order to bring these assumptions to an experimental proof, the following experiments were designed.
 Two forms which were constantly different in the form of the seed and the colour of the albumen were united by fertilisation.

 If the differentiating characters are again indicated as A, B, a, b, we have :

-AB, seed parent;

-A, form round;

-B, albumen yellow.
+AB, seed parent; ab, pollen parent; A, form round; a, form angular; B, albumen yellow. b, albumen green.